nis65/multiroom/README.md

     sox the_girl_tried_to_kill_me.wav -t raw - > /tmp/snapfifo

-You should now hear the song on your loudspeakers as above (with some delay added).
+You should now hear the song on your speakers as above (with some delay added).

 ### mpd